Shivraj2702/youtube-frontend/README.md

 - Likes: Users can like videos.
 - JWT Authentication: Secure authentication using
   JSON  Web Tokens.
-- File Uploads: Integration with Cloudi
+- File Uploads: Integration with Cloudinary
 - Cross platform